savchenkoyana/Nbody/02_Reproduce_JGB/README_NBODY.md

   --scale <SCALE>
 ```

-> Do not forget to use post-processed data (without SMBH at the center) with the command above
+> **For Nbody0, Nbody1, and Nbody2**: Do not forget to use post-processed data (without SMBH at the center) with the command above

 It can be useful to plot energy, virial ratio, angular momentum as a function of time for both simulations: